North Pacific right whale: Japan

-Right whales may have wintered in the Bonin Islands, but few sightings in recent decades support this idea.
-The Ogasawara Whale-watching Association reported seeing 3 groups of 4 different right whales in the Bonin Islands in the 1990s (two animals from different groups were photographed and recorded on underwater video); A pair of possible right whales were seen migrating south outside the port of Aogashima in December 2007.
+Right whales may have wintered in the Bonin Islands, but few recent sightings support this idea.
+The Ogasawara Whale-watching Association reported seeing 3 groups of 4 different right whales in the Bonin Islands in the 1990s (two animals from different groups were photographed and recorded on underwater video); A pair of possible right whales was seen migrating south outside the port of Aogashima in December 2007.
 Another group of 2 or 3 animals appeared just off Mikura island in March 2008.
 One animal was sighted very close to shore in Niijima, 2011 (later described).
 A small right whale was seen nearby Manazuru Peninsula on April 3, and one or two right whales were sighted off Miyake Island on April 21, 2016.

 Off the Kii peninsula, there was one sighting in June 1999, one mortal entanglement in April 2003, and three records of two animals in the spring-summer 2006 (both from many whale watching vessels).
 One of these whales was very active.
-A right whale escaped alive from a fishing net near Taiji Town in January 2009, a very close observation during whale watching tour (later described) in April 2011.
+A right whale escaped alive from a fishing net near Taiji Town in January 2009, a very close observation during a whale watching tour (later described) in April 2011.
 An individual was sighted off Kushimoto within a pod of rough-toothed dolphins in February, 2016.
 Off Cape Muroto, two entanglements (both escaped safely) were reported in February 1971 and February 2008.
 Two adults stranded in the northern and southern Ibaraki Prefecture in 2003 and 2009.

 Modern sightings in the Japan Sea are very seldom made.
-Some strandings were reported from the 1970s to late 2000s, but none of the possible sightings of right whales were published or confirmed.
+Some strandings were reported from the 1970s through the late 2000s, but none of the possible right whale sightings were published or confirmed.
 Whaling of right whales continued until 1978 in the Sea of Japan.
 A photo of a Right whale being hunted in 1922 in the Sea of Japan is available.

 Unusually high numbers of right whales were recorded off Japan from February to mid-April 2011.
 One mature female of 18 m body length was stranded on the Shimoda coast on the southern Izu Peninsula.
 Carcass of this individual was not covered by barnacles.
 It had been previously sighted off Inatori, and another animal was sighted very close to shore off Inatori again.
 A photo and a video are available.
 Another possible right whale was observed just outside a port in Manaduru in May (no photo was taken).